ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Proposed CS-based Active Token Detection Scheme

 \section{Proposed CS-based Active Token Detection Scheme}

-To solve the high-dimensional underdetermined token detection problem (\ref{subprob1}), CS techniques offer a communication-efficient solution, achieving accurate detection in scenarios where $L \ll Q$.
+To solve the high-dimensional underdetermined token detection problem (\ref{subprob1}), CS techniques offer an efficient solution, achieving accurate detection in scenarios where $L \ll Q$.
 In this section, we propose an approximate message passing (AMP)-based detection algorithm.
 In the following part, we describe the proposed detection algorithm for a given time slot $n\in[N]$, and hence, we drop the subscript $n$ for notational simplicity.